The TeXbook

 ISBN 0-201-13446-2

-See special note about the Millennium Boxed Set below.
+See special note about the Jubilee Edition below.

 These volumes form the complete documentation of the TeX and METAFONT systems for digital typography.
 Volumes A and C are hardcover versions of the paperback user manuals.